 Find a way to PLAY

 Play is a powerful way to hack our brains into thinking a miserable flight is a bit less miserable.
-Play expert Stuart Brown writes that play (for kids, adults, and even animals) is play when it meets 4 criteria: “It’s voluntary, it’s pleasurable, it offers a sense of engagement” and when it “takes you out of time.”
-(Brown, 2009) It’s that’s last part- being out of time- that can really help on a long flight.
+Play expert Dr Stuart Brown writes that play (for kids, adults, and even animals) is play when it meets 4 criteria: “It’s voluntary, it’s pleasurable, it offers a sense of engagement” and when it “takes you out of time.”
+1 It’s that’s last part- being outsite of time- that can really help on a long flight.

 Watch a movie or TV show